Eleven (Stranger Things): Season 4

-Eleven discovers the Hawkins' groups plan to kill Vecna by using Max as bait to lure him out, and convinces Owens to help her return to Hawkins.
+Eleven discovers the Hawkins group's plan to kill Vecna by using Max as bait to lure him out and convinces Owens to help her return to Hawkins.
 However, Brenner locks up Owens and traps Eleven, placing a shock collar on her so she is unable to leave.
-When the army attack the base, Brenner flees with Eleven but is shot and incapacitated, however she is able to destroy the helicopter and vehicles as Mike, Will, Jonathan, and Argyle (Eduardo Franco) arrive.
+When the army attacks the base, Brenner flees with Eleven but is shot and incapacitated, however, she is able to destroy the helicopter and vehicles as Mike, Will, Jonathan, and Argyle (Eduardo Franco) arrive.
 Brenner unlocks the collar and tells Eleven they are family, but she refuses to forgive him and he dies.
-The group go to Argyle's pizza place where they create an isolation tank for her to enter Max's mind at the same time as Vecna.
-Vecna overwhelms Eleven and breaks Max's bones and blinds her before Mike tells Eleven he loves her which gives her the strength to break his control.
-Despite her efforts, Max still dies from her injuries, but Eleven manages to use her powers to restart her heart and put her into a coma.
-The group return to Hawkins and Eleven reunites with Hopper.
-Will senses the Upside Down and they all discover that the Upside Down has taken over Hawkins.
+The group goes to Argyle's pizza place where they create an isolation tank for her to enter Max's mind at the same time as Vecna.
+Vecna overwhelms Eleven and breaks Max's bones and blinds her before Mike tells Eleven that he loves her, which gives her the strength to break his control.
+Despite her efforts, Max still ends up in a coma from her injuries.

+The group return to Hawkins and Eleven reunites with Hopper who compliments her shortened hair.
+Will senses the Upside Down and they all discover that the Upside Down has begun to infiltrate and take over Hawkins.

 Development

 Conception and writing

-The Duffer Brothers based the character of Eleven on survivors of the Project MKUltra experiments, with influences from E.T. and the idea of being an outsider.
+The Duffer Brothers based the character of Eleven on survivors of the MKUltra experiments, with influences from E.T. and the idea of being an outsider.
 They also drew inspiration from the anime Elfen Lied and Akira, saying they "wanted there to be a mystery in her past, and also have her seem a little scary."
 Originally planned as a feature film, Stranger Things was then pitched to Netflix as a limited series, and it was planned that Eleven would sacrifice herself in the last episode of the series.
 After Netflix was then keen for the show to be continued in a second season, the brothers decided to change the ending to keep the character alive.